Skip to content

 autoNo gate.
 Advances immediately.
 Not recommended for architecture or code.

-The default configuration uses strict gates for planning and sprint phases (where bad decisions are costly) and flexible gates for discovery and solve phases (where output can be refined later).
+The default configuration uses strict gates for plan and review phases (where bad decisions are costly) and flexible gates for discover and implement phases (where output can be refined later).

 See Review Gates for detailed configuration and checklist examples.